jasonaaronwilson/omni-c/README.md

 and semantics with modern conveniences, runtime safety, and a revamped standard library.

+## Status

+We are still in the design phase and there is no compiler or translator available yet.

 ## Features

 These are probably the less controversial features (either because